Our Privacy Commitment to You

 All employees of AIC are required to abide by the privacy standards we have established.
 They are also required to work within the principles of ethical behaviour as set out in staff guidelines and must follow applicable laws and regulations.
 In the course of daily operations, access to personal information is restricted to those employees whose job responsibilities require them to access it.

-You have the right to access your personal information under the control of AIC.
-Upon request in writing to the Privacy Officer at the address listed below, you will be informed of the existence, use, and disclosure of your personal information and you will be given access to that information.
-In certain exceptional situations, AIC may not be able to provide access to certain personal information that it holds about you.
-For example, AIC may not provide access to personal information if doing so would reveal personal information about a third party.
+You have the right to access your personal information under the control of AIC under the Personal Information Protection and Electronic Documents Act.
+You may file a request by writing to the Privacy Officer at the address listed below, you will be informed of the existence, use, and disclosure of your personal information and you will be given access to that information.
+In certain exceptional situations, AIC may withhold some information, such as when doing so would reveal personal information about a third party.
 If access cannot be provided, AIC will notify you, in writing, of the reasons for the refusal.

 Addressing Your Questions or Concerns

-If you have a question regarding this Policy, or a concern or complaint regarding the privacy practices of AIC, please contact the Privacy Officer by telephone at (613) 234-6533 Extension 222, by e-mail at firstname.lastname@example.org, or by regular mail at:
+If you have a question regarding this Policy or a concern or complaint regarding the privacy practices of AIC, please contact the Privacy Officer by e-mail at , or by regular mail at:

 Appraisal Institute of Canada